 Let’s get started and take a look at some of the best food tours in Minneapolis.

 With two locations to choose from, either St. Paul or Historic Northeast Minneapolis food tour, these walking tours take you to six different restaurant and specialty store locations to sample some of their top menu options.

 The tour in total is 1.5 miles long, and is done rain or shine.
 A little snow never hurt anyone!

-Learn how the local establishments began and how the neighborhood and the restaurants in Northeast have developed and thrived in the diverse ethnic community.
+Learn how the local establishments began and how the neighborhood and the restaurants in the Northeast have developed and thrived in the diverse ethnic community.

-Of course the food is the main item on the agenda, but Northeast Minneapolis is also quite a historic place in Minnesota.
+Of course, the food is the main item on the agenda, but Northeast Minneapolis is also quite a historic place in Minnesota.

 Rich with history, architecture, and cultural sites, you will learn so much more than just food-related facts on this walking tour.

 Learn about the important roles the river and falls played in the early settlement days, and the historic importance of Chute Square.